 - 1. A professional all-white uniform, which may include any of the following: - a.
-Top: White scrub Solid white only - b.
-Pants: White uniform or scrub Solid white only, NO Low-rise pants permitted.
+Top: White scrub top Solid white only - b.
+Pants: Maroon scrub bottom Solid maroon only NO Low-rise pants permitted.
 Pant cuffs/bottoms cannot drag on the floor. - c.
 No sweaters or jackets are allowed to be worn over the scrub top.
 Shoes: All white shoes only.
-(May have small logo only). - 1) White uniform or white tennis shoes only, with all white shoestrings.
+(May have small logo only). - 1) White tennis shoes only, with all white shoestrings.
 No mesh or canvas shoes permitted. - 2) Shoes must be clean or polished. - 3) Close-toed and closed-heels only. - d.
 White socks or white hose must be worn. - 2.
 A plain white short-sleeved or long-sleeved tee-shirt or turtleneck may be worn under the uniform top.
-If wearing long sleeves, must be able to push up to safely perform sterile skills and hand washing. - 3.
-The PPCC patch will be secured by Velcro/stitches (no safety-pins, tape, or staples are allowed to secure the patch) on the left sleeve of the uniform and lab coat approximately two inches below the shoulder seam.
-The patch is available from the PPCC Bookstore or Bookstore website. - 4.
-A PPCC nursing student photo ID is required and can be obtained from Student Life at the Rampart Range or Centennial Campus Student Life offices. - 5.
-Students must dress in the PPCC student nursing uniform when reporting to the clinical site prior to clinical to receive their patient assignments.
-The PPCC emblem patch and name tag/photo ID must be visible at all times.

-6. For safety purposes, the uniform and IDs may not have zippers, rings or other accessories directly attached to the uniform/ID that may be pulled or accessed by patients.
+If wearing long sleeves, must be able to push up to safely perform hand washing. - 3.
+The PPSC patch will be secured by Velcro/stitches (no safety-pins, tape, or staples are allowed to secure the patch) on the left sleeve of the uniform centered horizontally and vertically.
+The patch is available from the PPSC Bookstore or Bookstore website. - 4.
+A PPSC nursing student photo ID is required and can be obtained from Student Life at the Rampart Range or Centennial Campus Student Life offices.
+Photo ID must be secured to scrub top above the waist. - 5.
+Students must dress in the PPSC student nursing uniform when reporting to the clinical site prior to clinical to receive their patient assignments.
+The PPSC emblem patch and name tag/photo ID must be visible at all times. - 6.
+For safety purposes, the uniform and IDs may not have zippers, rings or other accessories directly attached to the uniform/ID that may be pulled or accessed by patients.

-Uniform during Pregnancy: Pregnant students may wear a white nursing uniform top and white uniform pants.
+Uniform during Pregnancy: Pregnant students may wear a white nursing uniform top and maroon uniform pants.
 The uniform must cover the abdomen.